SegmentationBLWX/sssegmentation/docs/Tutorials.md

 dataset_builder.register('SuperviselyDataset', SuperviselyDataset)
 ```

-From this, you can also call `dataset_builder.build` to build your own defined dataset class as well as the original supported data classes.
+This allows you to call `dataset_builder.build(...)` to instantiate your custom dataset just like the built-in ones.

-Finally, the users could jump to the [`ssseg/modules/datasets` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) in SSSegmentation to read more source codes of the supported dataset classes and thus better learn how to customize the dataset classes in SSSegmentation.
+(2) **(Recommended)** Add it to the dataset registry in [`ssseg/modules/datasets/builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/builder.py), so it can be automatically referenced using `SEGMENTOR_CFG['dataset']['type']`.

+For more examples and deeper insight into how datasets are handled internally, you are encouraged to explore the [`ssseg/modules/datasets`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) directory.
+Studying the existing dataset classes will help you effectively customize and extend the dataset handling in SSSegmentation for your specific use case.

 ## Customize Backbones